 - Mavic 3E with RTK module

-- A supported version of the DroneDeploy Flight app installed on the RC Pro Enterprise controller
+- Version 4.136.0 (or later) of the DroneDeploy Flight app installed on the RC Pro Enterprise controller

 - Internet connection

 - Within the RTK coverage area (see coverage map)

 - Attach the RTK module to the drone.
 Check out this video to learn how.

 - Ensure the Pilot 2 app is closed.

 - Open the DroneDeploy app on the RC.

 - Select the map plan you’d like to fly.

 - Upload the images to DroneDeploy (via SD card).